Gulab Chandio

-Early life
+Early life and education

-Gulab was born on 6 January 1958 in Shahmir Chandio village, Nawabshah district in an agriculturer's house.
+Gulab was born on 6 January 1958 in Shahmir Chandio village, Nawabshah district, in a farming household.

 He completed his school and intermediate education in the village.
 In 1976, he shifted to Karachi and got a clerk's job in the food department.
 In 1978, he returned to Nawabshah.
 He had been jailed for taking part in protests after Zulfikar Ali Bhutto's death penalty.

-Career
+Acting career

-Gulab emerged as a television actor in early 1980s and started his career in Sindhi dramas.
+Gulab emerged as a television actor in the early 1980s and started his career in Sindhi dramas.
 He entered the TV industry in 1982 and made his debut with the Sindhi drama Biyo Shaks (The Other Man).
 Another source states that his first drama was Khan Sahib (1980).
-He appeared in various plays and serials, including Sindhi dramas Talash, Saam, Jangal, Jiyapo, Mittia ja Manhoo, and Ghulam, and Urdu serials Zeenat, Rawish, Noori Jam Tamachi, Tipu Sultan, and Saagar ka Aansoo.
+He appeared in various plays and serials, including Sindhi dramas Talash, Saam, Jungle, Jiyapo, Mittia ja Manhoo, and Ghulam, and Urdu serials Zeenat, Rawish, Noori Jam Tamachi, Tipu Sultan, and Saagar ka Aansoo.

 He was known for Noori Jam Tamachi, Marvi and Chand Grehan.
 He also worked in theatre plays and films, his first film was Dushman in which he played the role of an actor.
 He also played the leading character in another Sindhi film Muhib Sheedi (1990).
 He also appeared in Syed Noor's Sargam (1995).

+Political career

-Gulab contested the Pakistani general elections from Nawabshah and Karachi doubly but lost both times.
+Gulab contested the Pakistani general elections from Nawabshah and Karachi twice but lost both times.
 In 2016, he joined the Pakistan Tehreek-i-Insaf.

+Awards and recognition

 In 2016, he was awarded the President's Pride of Performance Award for his services in art and drama.